 An MOU is made for the parties to document a potential legal obligation in the future.

 4. Is MOU enforceable by law?

 In general, MOU is governed by the Indian Contract Act, 1872.
-In case of fulfilment of condition under the Indian Contract Act, the performance of an MOU can be enforced under the Specific Relief Act, 1963 where a Specific relief is granted when compensation cannot be ascertained in monetary terms.
-In cases where conditions under the Indian Contract Act, 1872, are not fulfilled, MOU is not recognised as a legally valid contract.
-However, it can still be enforced in the court of law based on the principles of promissory estoppels and equity.
+In case an MOU fulfills the condition of a valid contract, its performance can be specifically enforced under the Specific Relief Act, 1963, where a Specific relief is granted when compensation cannot be ascertained in monetary terms.
+In cases where an MOU does not fulfill the conditions laid down under the Indian Contract Act, 1872, it cannot be termed as a legally valid contract.
+However, in any case, it can still be enforced in the court of law based on the principles of promissory estoppel and equity.